 When I speak of all things being “in Christ” I’m talking primarily how the contemplation of anything can become the occasion for a transformational encounter with God.
-I don’t just mean that contemplating the existence of contingent things can lead one logically to conclude there is a God and then withdrawing from being fully present to thing and travel off and search for God in some argument.
+I don’t just mean that contemplating the existence of contingent things can lead one logically to conclude there is a God and then withdrawing from thing contemplated to travel off and search for God.
 I mean to say that the things we contemplate are where God is met, that God is inseparably present in the being of things without being reducible to them so there is a immediacy of divine presence coterminous with the proper contemplation of things (contemplated as created, as good, as beautiful, as sustained by God, etc.).
 God’s presence and the presence of created things become convertible with each other.

 This includes experiencing myself within the contemplation of things.
 The contemplation of things becomes the contemplation of oneself.
 It really is an experience of self-transcendence, because the beauty and goodness of your own existence is irreducible to the things you contemplate.
 This is opened up through perhaps the most important discipline of spiritual insight there is – silence.
 “Be still” says the Psalmist, “and know that I’m God.”
 That’s where I integrate the deepest truth of things into how I view the world and myself in it.
 The structure of it emerges precisely as St. Paul describes: “I, not I, but Christ.”
 (Gal 2.20)